CONTACT US NOW | (925) 932-0201

 There are a lot of men out there who have been living in response to the software that was coded by a dysfunctional family.
 If you never had a role model to demonstrate true intimacy, connection, or respect for an intimate partner, then you will not be able to incorporate those things into your life — unless you have help.

-Many sex and porn addicts are able to trace their addiction back to abusive situations, neglect, absentee parents, or broken homes.
-As we can see very clearly by what happened to Tiger Woods, these types of situations are not reserved only for “everyday people.”
-Sex or porn addiction can strike anybody, and it can ruin lives when it does.
+Many sex and porn addicts are able to trace their sexual addictions back to abusive situations, neglect, absentee parents, or broken homes.
+As we can see very clearly by what happened to Tiger Woods, these types of situations are not reserved only for "everyday people."
+Sex or porn addictions can strike anybody, and it can ruin lives when it does.

 I dedicate my practice to helping men in these situations learn how to rewrite the corrupted software.
 We start from the bottom, relearning everything.
 Together we can improve your life.
 All it takes is a willingness on your part to turn your life around.